Skip to main content

 1. Open the Execution Steps worksheet with the sample SQL for execution.

-2. Update the following variables in the sample SQL shown below and then run the SQL:
+2. Update the following variables in the sample SQL that is shown below and then run the SQL:

 • DATABASE: The name of your database.